Surface temperature of an accretion disk around a wormhole Kerr-mimicker: Discussion and conclusions

-In conclusion, a thin accretion disk in the Kerr-like wormhole spacetime will not differ from that of the Kerr black hole solution in the properties related to its circular orbits, including the luminosity of any ring, angular frequency (of any blob/inhomogeneity) at a given radius, gravitational redshift of spectral lines and their Doppler shifts, and Lense-Thirring precession.
-A caveat is that the different light trajectories may affect the observational appearance of the disk and its spectra, this can only be determined with ray-tracing.
-In contrast, we have identified a robust local effect related directly to the presence of the traversable wormhole that differentiates the wormhole from the Kerr spacetime: the disk temperature will be suppressed close to the portal (throat).
-This suppression would be sufficiently substantial to be detectable ($\geq10$\% correction at the inner edge of the disk) only if the wormhole parameter were on the order of unity $\lambda^2\sim1$, or more, for a non-spinning wormhole, and $\lambda^2\sim 0.1$, or more, for a rapidly spinning wormhole.
+In conclusion, a thin accretion disk in the Kerr-like wormhole spacetime will not differ from that of the Kerr black hole solution in the properties related to its circular orbits, including the luminosity of any ring, angular frequency (of any blob/inhomogeneity) at a given radius, gravitational redshift and Doppler shifts, and Lense-Thirring precession.
+In contrast, we have identified a leading local effect related directly to the presence of the traversable wormhole that differentiates the wormhole from the Kerr spacetime: the disk temperature will be suppressed close to the portal (throat).
+This suppression would be sufficiently substantial to be detectable ({say,\,}$\geq10$\% correction at the inner edge of the disk) only if the wormhole parameter were on the order of unity $\lambda^2\sim1$, or more, for a non-spinning wormhole, and $\lambda^2\sim 0.1$, or more, for a rapidly spinning wormhole.
+For a traversable wormhole, the proper area of the disk is much larger than for a black hole, this is the reason for suppression of emission from a thin disk at large redshifts.
+Hence, the inner disk temperature will be lower, and the red wings of any lines will be suppressed.
+The effect is particularly robust for wormholes with large throats, for an additional reason, as only radii with $r>r_\mathrm{W}$ exist in the spacetime the part of a Kerr black hole disk at $r<r_\mathrm{W}$ is missing in such a wormhole.
+A {general} caveat is that the different light trajectories may affect the observational appearance of the disk and its spectra---{the solid angle subtended by the disk at the observer, and the azimuthal component of the momentum of a photon emitted with a non-zero radial component of momentum} can only be determined with ray-tracing \cite{LiuMizuno26}.

-A general caveat to our work is that a variety of wormhole spacetime metrics have been proposed in the literature.
-Some of our conclusions only apply to the specific spacetime of Eq.~\ref{eq:wormetric}, which is particularly similar to the Kerr solution.
+\paragraph*{Data availability.} Software/code to generate and analyze data used in this article is publicly available at DOI:10.5281/zenodo.20796516 \cite{code}.

+\acknowledgments{We thank the referees for their helpful suggestions, particularly for providing the streamlined derivation using Eq.~\ref{eq:compact}.
+Research supported in part by the Polish NCN grant No. 2019/35/O/ST9/039.}